aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 cabinet: Cabinet of Ministers appointed by the president, responsible to the legislature

-elections: president elected by the majority party in the National Assembly following legislative elections, which must be held at least every five years; elections last held 19 March 2001 (next to be held by March 2006); prime minister appointed by the president
+elections: president elected by popular vote as leader of a party list in parliamentary elections, which must be held at least every five years (no term limits); elections last held 28 August 2006 (next to be held by August 2011); prime minister appointed by the president

-election results: President Bharrat JAGDEO reelected; percent of legislative vote - NA
+election results: President Bharrat JAGDEO reelected; percent of vote 54.6%

 Legislative branch:

-unicameral National Assembly (68 seats, 65 elected by popular vote, 1 elected Speaker of the National Assembly, and 2 nonvoting members appointed by the president; members serve five-year terms)
+unicameral National Assembly (65 members elected by popular vote, also not more than 4 non-elected non-voting ministers and 2 non-elected non-voting parliamentary secretaries appointed by the president; members serve five-year terms)

 Judicial branch: